Porsil/lab-boss/README.md

 <summary>Contact Us</summary>

-- The contact us page provides user's with the information on how to contact Lab Boss.
+- The contact us page provides users with the information on how to contact Lab Boss.
 - The user can easily return to the Home page with the Home button.

 ![Contact Us](readme_assets/contact_us.png)